 For further advice please read our article on Keeping Children Safe around Dogs.

 The average life expectancy of a Mexican Hairless is between 12 and 15 years when properly cared for and fed an appropriate good quality diet to suit their ages.

 The Mexican Hairless is known to be a healthy dog and one that does not suffer from hereditary health issues so often seen in other breeds.
-However, because they are "hairless", they have quite fragile skin and care has to be taken when the weather is hot or cold.
-Dogs have to be protected from the cold which means investing in a coat and they need to be protected from the sun during the summer months too.
-When their skin is not cared for correctly, a Mexican Hairless can develop a form of acne which can be very hard to clear up once a condition takes hold.
+However, because they are "hairless", they have quite fragile skin and care must be taken when the weather is hot or cold.
+Dogs must be protected from the cold which means investing in a coat and they need to be protected from the sun during the summer months too.
+When their skin is not cared for correctly, a Mexican Hairless can develop a form of skin acne which can be very hard to clear up once a condition takes hold.